ric2b/Vivaldi-browser/chromium/docs/website/site/developers/design-documents/sync/unified-sync-and-storage-overview/index.md

 of time to make local changes that remain untracked by Sync.

-USS avoids this problem by allowing the change processor component (SharedModelTypeProcessor) to handle local changes and keep updating related sync metadata regardless of whether the rest of Sync engine is up and running.
+USS avoids this problem by allowing the change processor component (SharedDataTypeProcessor) to handle local changes and keep updating related sync metadata regardless of whether the rest of Sync engine is up and running.
 This is possible because the storage of sync metadata doesn’t depend on the Sync backend anymore.